mkh-dev/mkh-dev/README.md

 ## About Me
 - 🌱 &nbsp;I’m currently learning Cloud, Devops and Generative AI
-- 👨‍💻 &nbsp;Read more about my projects at [mkh-dev.github.io/portfolio/](https://mkh-dev.github.io/portfolio/)
+- 👨‍💻 &nbsp;Read more about my projects [Here](https://mkh-dev.github.io/portfolio/)

 ## Contact
 Feel free to connect with me!